Krakor92/some-custom-dataviews/jukebox/README.md

 - The url links support has been built with **Youtube links** in mind:
 	- You can still add any other web links to your markdown music file (soundcloud, dailymotion, ...) but you will not benefit from the youtube auto playlist feature while doing so.

-- If you are listening to mp3 files and modifiying your vault at the same time then you'll want to remove the **auto refresh of Dataview** or else it will reset the music everytime dv refreshes
+- If you are listening to audio files and modifiying your vault at the same time then you'll want to remove the **auto refresh of Dataview** or else it will reset the music everytime dv refreshes

 - If you have scrolled far enough inside a page and a lot of musics have been rendered (> 200) and you decide to **switch to another tab**, then you may experience a screen freeze for few seconds when switching back to this tab (This phenomenon was only really experienced on my Android phone)